-Plasmid will be available at AddGene.
+Plasmid is available at AddGene.
 We have set up a large-scale production of the following three basic tester preps at the Janelia facility: rAAV2-retro CAG-tdtomato, rAAV2-retro FLEX-tdtomato and rAAV2-retro Syn-Cre.
 These preps should be available within about a month.
 If you are unsure about the results you obtain with preps from any other sources, you will be able to request a free tester aliquot to use as a standard.
-To obtain a tester prep, please send a request to Janelia Virus Services or contact my lab after Thanksgiving 2016.
+To obtain a tester prep, please send a request to Janelia Virus Services or contact my lab.

 We have argued that the measurement of kinematic parameters of goal-directed movements is important for understanding the function of basal ganglia circuits that control purposive behavior.